-In the past four years since the last Sunset Review, the Board has experienced minimal issues utilizing the budget change proposal process to obtain additional positions.
-The Board works closely with the DCA Office of Human Resources for any personnel issues such as the reclassification of positions and the recruitment of staff.
-The Board has experienced moderate turnover just as any program does and most of the staff that has left have moved on for promotional opportunities.
-Although the Board has had many staff leave due to promotions, recruitment has been robust and only slowed due to the recovery time after the pandemic.
+In the past four years since the last Sunset Review, the Board has experienced minimal issues utilizing the budget change proposal (BCP) process to obtain additional positions.
+The Board works closely with the DCA Budgets Unit for BCP requests and the DCA Office of Human Resources for any personnel issues such as reclassification of positions and the recruitment of staff.
+The Board has experienced moderate turnover and the staff that has left have moved on for promotional opportunities.
+Although the Board had many staff leave for promotions, recruitment has been continuous and only slowed due to the recovery time after the pandemic.
 There are signs that recruitment will be increasing because the Board currently has several vacancies to fill.
-However, with many potential candidates electing for a hybrid or full telework schedule, it may be increasingly difficult to find appropriate candidates to fill positions.
+However, with many potential candidates electing for a hybrid or full telework schedule, it may be a challenge to find suitable candidates to fill positions.

-To create an appropriate and efficient board management structure for the future and aid in succession planning, the Board submitted an Exempt Position Request (EPR) to California Department of Human Resources (CalHR) at the end of 2021 to modestly elevate the executive officer's position to a higher exempt level equivalent to a manager 3 commensurate with the position's responsibilities.
-By doing so, it would allow subordinate management staff to be hired and provide management structural space to eventually obtain program managers for rank-andfile employee oversight as the Board's programs grow.
-Currently, the executive officer's (EO) exempt level is equivalent to a manager 2 and the assistant executive officer's (AEO) level is equivalent to a manager 1.
-With existing staff already at the manager 1 (specialist) level and special investigator being similarly equivalent, the AEO can't supervise these positions, or any future program manager 1 positions obtained due to human resources laws in effect prohibiting similar personnel levels supervising each other pursuant to the DCA Office of Human Resources.
-This means that the AEO can't supervise the manager specialist, special investigator, or any future program managers, or their equivalents, the Board plans to hire and appropriately oversee staff in their respective programs.
-This is the primary reason the modest EPR request was submitted to elevate the EO to the equivalent of a manager 3, and subsequently, hire a manager 2 level staff person for proper oversight of the remaining manager 1 level subordinate staff.
-Since the AEO can't supervise the manager 1 level staff, the EO must take time to oversee these staff and address their issues, which redirects time to other duties that are not normally a part of the EO functions.
+To create an efficient and stable management organizational foundation and aid in succession planning, the Board submitted an Exempt Position Request (EPR) to the California Department of Human Resources (CalHR) at the end of 2021.
+The request was to modestly elevate the executive officer's (EO) position to an exempt level equivalent to a manager III commensurate with the position's responsibilities from program growth since the Board's inception in 2009.
+This would allow subordinate management staff to be hired and provide management structural stability to oversee rank-and-file employees as the Board's programs grow.
+Currently, the EO exempt level is equivalent to a staff manager II and the assistant executive officer's (AEO) level is equal to a staff manager I. With existing program staff already at the manager I (specialist) level, and special investigator being equivalent, the AEO can't supervise these positions, or any future program manager I positions due to their similar levels according to human resources laws.
+This means that the AEO can't supervise the manager specialist, special investigator, or any future program managers, or their equivalent, the Board plans to hire in the future for their respective programs.
+As such, this responsibility is added to the EO's duties.
+The EO must redirect time to supervise these staff and address issues that are normally delegated to the AEO, which decreases the time available for other functions.
+This is the reason the modest EPR request was submitted to elevate the EO to the equivalent of a manager III, and subsequently, hire a staff manager II to serve as AEO for proper oversight of the subordinate manager and staff positions. and the office.
+The Board has grown substantially (issued over 35,000 licenses and permits) since inception in the number of operational programs implemented, doubled the staff, and tripled the budget the EO is responsible for; however, the exempt level has never changed.